maxwell-xin/maxwell-xin/README.md

-### Hi there 👋 My name is Maxwell
+### Full-Stack Developer | Android, Flutter, Laravel

-I've been working as a Software developer for 8 years and I've acquired a lot of experience and knowledge through working on many different projects.
+Hi, I'm Maxwell from Johor, Malaysia.
+I'm a full-stack developer with a focus on Android native apps, Flutter hybrid apps, and Laravel backend development.
+I also have experience deploying applications to Linux servers.

-I'm eager to contribute my skills and experience to innovative projects.
+I'm currently learning Kubernetes, Jetpack Compose, and Kotlin Clean Architecture to improve my skills.
+I'm passionate about solving problems and creating efficient solutions.
 Let's connect and explore how I can bring value to your team.

 - 🌍 I'm based in Johor, Malaysia
 - ✉️ You can reach me on [LinkedIn](https://www.linkedin.com/in/maxwell-ang-siang-heng-330265ab/)